-A standard certificate is a type of savings account that pays a set dividend on a fixed amount of money for a specified period of time, or term, that ends on the maturity date.
-Terms may run from a month to five years or more.
-Investors agree to leave their money in a share certificate for the full term, or face penalties for early withdrawal.
-Shorter maturities generally earn a lower rate of interest than those with longer durations.
-Certificates are insured for up to $250,000 by the National Credit Union Administration.
+A certificate of deposit (CD) from a bank is a type of savings account that pays a set interest rate on a fixed amount of money for a specified period of time, or term, which ends on the maturity date.
+You'll find terms from a month to five years or more.

-While most certificates offer a fixed dividend for the entire term, some have variable rates that may be determined by a market index such as the prime rate, the consumer price index or yields on U.S. Treasury securities.
+Note: While most CDs offer a fixed dividend for the entire term, some have variable rates that may be determined by a market index such as the prime rate, the consumer price index or yields on U.S. Treasury securities.

-If you’ve got cash you can comfortably lock up for a while, share certificates generally provide a better yield than a regular savings account.
-First and foremost, the principal is safe, thanks to NCUA insurance.
-By comparison, you could lose some or all of your initial investment in stocks and many bonds.
+If you’ve got cash you can comfortably lock up for a while, certificates could provide higher interest rates than regular savings accounts.
+Plus, the principal is safe, thanks to that NCUA insurance.
+If you were to put that cash in stocks or bonds, you could lose some or all of your initial investment.

 Because you choose certificates with terms that suit your needs, they can work well for investors at almost all ages and stages of life: